Ecwid/ecwid-api-docs/includes/_batch_api.md

 Field | Type | Description
 ----- | ---- | -----------
-status | string | `"QUEUED"` – no requests were completed yet; `"IN_PROGRESS"` – there is at least one completed request; `"COMPLETED"` – All requests were completed total_requests | number | Total number of API requests completed_requests | number | Number of completed API requests responses | Array /<*RequestDetails*/> | Details of requests made to Ecwid API
+status | string | `"QUEUED"` – no requests were completed yet; `"IN_PROGRESS"` – there is at least one completed request; `"COMPLETED"` – All requests were completed totalRequests | number | Total number of API requests completedRequests | number | Number of completed API requests responses | Array /<*RequestDetails*/> | Details of requests made to Ecwid API

 #### RequestDetails